bolliebrain/you-know-my-stage-name/README.md

 - The User Stories in the [User Experience (UX)](#user-experience-ux) part of this document are numbered U01-07.
 The existing features are listed above F01 to F04.
 Below is a traceability matrix cross referencing the user stories with the features, illustrating which features support which stories :
 ![UX reference](documentation/feature-images/ux-reference.png)

+### Features which could be implemented in the future

+- Potential future features could be:
+- Random selection of questions coded in the background based on a level of difficulty at the users choice.

 ## **Design**

+### Colour Scheme
+- The colour scheme across the screens was kept simple and consistent so that it wouldnt be distracting and was inspired by colours used on quiz sites that appear to indicate playfulness and simple in look.

+### Typography

+- Google Fonts were used to import the Yusei Magic Sans Serif fonts into styles.css.
+Yusei Magic was chosen as it had a current game feel and is highly readable which helps a game site using words.

+### Wireframes

 ## **Technologies Used**